abdullahshxikh/abdullahshxikh/README.md

 ---

 ## 📈 What I’m Working On
+- NanoMatch: C++20 low-latency matching engine with deterministic replay and benchmarks
 - PrimeScape: Graph-theoretic research on prime numbers with spectral analysis and entropy metrics
 - HyperSim: Large-scale mathematical simulation framework for exploring chaotic systems and nonlinear dynamics
 - CryptoSpectra: Algebraic geometry meets cryptography, using spectral methods to analyze elliptic curve distributions